Weißenburg in Bayern 91781

 Output: 3000 HL (probably a lot less in new format)

 Founded in 1772, Schneider-Bräu may not have been the biggest of Weißenburg’s breweries but it was surely the most beloved.
 It sadly stopped brewing in 2015 when the family decided to concentrate their business interests elsewhere.
 With a cozy atmosphere and great quality and value meals, it could have likely survived as a restaurant with another brewery’s beer, as it did for some time.
-Oddly, the brewery did still brew beer for the city’s Kirchweih once a year so perhaps this is what has led to the latest development in its long history.
+Oddly, the brewery still brews beer for the city’s Kirchweih once a year so perhaps this is what has led to the latest development in its long history.

 an old photo of Schneider-Bräu & the historical plaque outside the pub